East Central Illinois Master Naturalist

 Continuing Education

-Continuing education expands the depth and breadth of knowledge, increases value as a volunteer, and provides a chance to interact with other Master Naturalists and subject area experts.
-To maintain Master Naturalist certification, volunteers are required to complete 10 hours of continuing education annually.
+Continuing education expands the depth and breadth of knowledge, increases the value of a volunteer, and provides a chance to interact with other Master Naturalists and subject area experts.
+To maintain Master Naturalist certification, volunteers must complete 10 hours of continuing education annually.
 These hours can come from classroom, workshop, or self-study activities.
-Acceptable continuing education is that which supports the mission and goals of the ECIMN chapter, and/or furthers knowledge and skill related to service in the ECIMN region.
+Acceptable continuing education supports the mission and goals of the ECIMN chapter and furthers knowledge and skills related to service in the ECIMN region.

 Opportunity Calendar

-Items marked “V” are volunteer opportunities; items marked “CE” are continuing education opportunities.
+Volunteer opportunities are marked "V"; those marked "CE" are continuing education opportunities.

 Where we work

 The East-Central Illinois Master Naturalist (ECIMN) program is sponsored by the Champaign County Forest Preserve District, Champaign Park District, and Urbana Park District.
 All funds are maintained by University of Illinois Extension.
-East-Central Illinois Master Naturalists partner with area agencies and organizations whose mission is consistent with ECIMN.
-Together they develop appropriate master naturalist projects with the partners providing resources in exchange for volunteer service.
-ECIMN partners may change on a regular basis depending on the project needs of the community and the resource needs of the organization.
+East-Central Illinois Master Naturalists partner with area agencies and organizations whose mission align with ECIMN.
+Together, they develop appropriate master naturalist projects with the partners, who provide resources in exchange for volunteer service.
+ECIMN partners may change regularly depending on the community's project needs and the organization's resource needs.
 Some of our current partners are highlighted below.
-If your group would like to become an ECIMN partner, please contact Melissa Berg at mkberg3@illinois.edu.
+If your group would like to become an ECIMN partner, please get in touch with Melissa Berg at mkberg3@illinois.edu.

 Overview VideoActivity Map - Annual Report - Policies